mayconfmelo/min-manual/template/manual.typ

 = Paper-friendly Links

 #url("https://typst.app")[
-  This link is acessible on screens (click) and visible on paper (footnote) at the same time.
+  This link is accessible on screens (click) and visible on paper (footnote) at the same time.
 ]